-Mindfulness isn’t just about meditation.
 You can be mindful as you go about your daily life.
 You can be mindful about the food that you put in your mouth, the songs you listen to, or how you talk to people day-to-day.
 Meditation and breath work is a more formal practice of mindfulness, but it’s something that can be practiced and cultivated at all times.

 There are two key things I share with my clients before they try mindfulness for the first time.
 The first is to understand that when you try meditating, thoughts and stories will enter your mind.
 It will happen.
 It happens for everyone.

-Once you’ve accepted and got your head around all of the above and feel ready to give mindfulness another chance, just start small.
-It could be as little as just taking three slow breaths – a deep inhale, a slow exhale – and just noticing how your body feels.
+Once you’ve got your head around all of the above and feel ready to give mindfulness another chance, start small.
+It could be as little as just taking three slow breaths – a deep inhale, a slow exhale – and noticing how your body feels.
 And then build that up – five breaths the next day, then 10, then five minutes, then 10 minutes, and so on.

-If letting go of all of the expectations is the biggest thing you can do to help you on your mindfulness journey, the second biggest is probably remember that mindfulness isn’t about focusing on your mind.
-I think a lot of people can make that mistake, and that’s when those thoughts can often come pouring in.
+If letting go of all of the expectations is the biggest thing you can do to help you on your mindfulness journey, the second biggest is to remember that mindfulness isn’t about focusing on your mind.
+I think a lot of people can make that mistake, and that’s when those thoughts can come pouring in.

-Mindfulness is about focusing on and paying attention to your body: noticing your breath, some tingles in your feet, maybe a nice warm fuzzy feeling, maybe some discomfort or pain in your body.
+Mindfulness is about focusing on and paying attention to your body: noticing your breath, some tingles in your feet, maybe a nice warm fuzzy feeling, or some discomfort or pain in your body.
 It’s about noticing that sensation in the body and letting it go.
 Feel how you occupy space in the world – your height (head to toes), your breadth (side to side) and your depth (front to back).
 That’s all it is, and that is the gateway to developing awareness to the here and now, to your own presence.

 Ultimately, the practice of mindfulness helps you develop your ‘inner witness’.
 It’s about you recognising yourself, and that you are not your thoughts and emotions, you are not your situation, you are you.

-Just being able to name your feelings, and notice them, and pay attention to where they’re coming from and where they’re going – that can give you the ability to respond from a place filled with calm and possibility.
+Just being able to name your feelings, notice them, and pay attention to where they’re coming from and where they’re going – that can give you the ability to respond from a place filled with calm and possibility.
 It can allow you to take back some control.
 Particularly in our current climate, I think that’s pretty helpful.

 Like anyone, I often find myself thinking or feeling things that I don’t necessarily like.
-But now that I’ve been cultivating and practicing my mindfulness for so long, I am better able to catch them, recognise them for what they are, and let them go.
+But now that I’ve been cultivating and practicing mindfulness for so long, I am better able to catch them, recognise them for what they are, and let them go.

-I think Victor Frankl, an Austrian neurologist, said it best when he said: “Between stimulus and response, there is a space.
+I think Victor Frankl, an Austrian neurologist, articulated it best when he said: “Between stimulus and response, there is a space.
 In that space is our power to choose our response.
 In our response lies our growth and freedom.”